spaceping-io/numbers/README.md

-# numbers
-The meaning of the numbers 1 to 1.000.000
+# the meaning of the numbers 1 to 1.000.000

+In this project we collect the information about the meaning of numbers between 1 and 1,000,000.
+The information is all stored in different CSV files, but they must all have the same structure so that the data can be processed automatically.

+# Categories

 # CSV Format
 - File must be the name of the categorie with whitespace